 For adults struggling with hip pain and osteoarthritis, hip replacement surgery can help you return to the activities you love.
-Orthopaedic surgeon Vasili Karas, MD, MS, specializes in rapid recovery hip replacement and reconstruction, including anterior, posterior, and robotic assisted approaches at Midwest Orthopedics at Rush.
-If you or a loved one needs a hip replacement, call the office in Chicago or book an appointment online today.
+Orthopaedic surgeon Vasili Karas, MD, MS, specializes in rapid recovery hip replacement and reconstruction, including posterior , anterior, and robotic assisted approaches at Midwest Orthopedics at Rush.
+If you or a loved one needs a hip replacement, call the office at 312-432-2598 or book an appointment online today.

 Total hip replacement, also called total hip arthroplasty, is a surgical procedure to replace your hip joint with an artificial one.
 It’s possible to perform this procedure from behind the hip, at the side, or in front of your hip.

 Dr. Karas specializes in rapid recovery hip replacement surgery, which means he uses the most advanced techniques to ensure the least amount of pain and fastest recovery time.
-Most of Dr. Karas’ patients spend only one day in the hospital after hip replacement surgery.
+Most of Dr. Karas’ patients spend only one day in the hospital after hip replacement surgery or go home the same day.

 Dr. Karas may recommend hip replacement to relieve pain and restore mobility to your hip after an illness or injury.
 Osteoarthritis of the hip is the most common reason men and women get hip replacement procedures.